 - FCOGS – your Full Cost of Goods Sold.
 There are a couple of different ways to determine COGS.
 If you are selling a product, COGS is traditionally the cost of the components to make the product (also known as the Bill of Materials, or BOM), plus the cost of labor/equipment to assemble the product.
 On this page we are going to go one step further, and call it Full COGS, which is COGS plus the operating costs (things like administrative staff salaries, insurance, rent for office space, etc.).
 If you would like to see a a detailed breakdown of what Full COGS looks like, try this article: https://elizabethsuzann.com/blogs/stories/money-talk

 - CAC – the Cost of Acquiring a Customer.
-If you have to run ads that generate 100 clicks on ads to get one sale, and it costs $1 per click, your CAC is $100.
+If you have to run $100 in ads on average get one sale, and it costs $1 per click, your CAC is $100.

 - LTV – the average Life Time Value of a customer.
 If you sell a monthly subscription for your service and it is $5 per month, and the average customer is a subscriber for 18 months, then the average LTV per customer is $5 * 18 = $90.
 If you sell a printer for $80, and the cartridge for it costs $30, and the average customer buys three cartridges, then the LTV is $170.
 On the other hand, if you sell a product like a fancy can opener or a cast iron skillet, which a customer buys once in a lifetime, then the wholesale price is the LTV per customer – it’s a one-time thing when you make the sale.

 - Profit – you have to make a profit.
 A good starting number to aim for is 20%.
+10% should be the lower bound for profit.
 If your LTV is $170, you want 20% of that to be profit.